Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "When uncomfortable, my instinct is not to avoid the discomfort but to become at peace with it."
+> "If you are not living each day with excitement, energy, and passion, then you are not living true to your life purpose."
-> — **Josh Waitzkin**
+> — **Celestine Chua**

 ---

-_Last updated: 12 December 2025 ⏳_
+_Last updated: 13 December 2025 ⏳_